JurianB/Unity-Multiplayer/README-Photon.md

 ## Step 13:
 Switch to your Room scene, where all players will be playing and we'll add new thing over here.

-To control all players spawning, joining a room or leaving one we create a game manager.
+To control all players spawning, joining a room or leaving one, we have to use a game manager.
-- Create in the room scene an empty GameObject named Game Manager and create a new script called GameManager and attach it to it.
+- Go to the empty GameObject named Game Manager and open the script called GameManager.

-The code will be below:
+You have to edit the script and add the missing parts.
+These parts will add networking for you.

 ```C#
 using System.Collections;